Calumet/Giles Prairie District

 The Calumet/Giles Prairie District is a historic district in the South Side, Chicago community area of Chicago, Illinois, United States.
 The district was built between 1870 and 1910 by various architects.
 It was designated a Chicago Landmark on July 13, 1988.

+Architecture and development

+The district is one of the few surviving concentrations of late nineteenth- and early twentieth-century rowhouses on Chicago’s South Side.
+Its houses reflect the growth of the surrounding Douglas community during the 1880s and 1890s, when the area attracted successful merchants and professionals.